MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/manage-license-type.md

 ## Overview

 License type is a configuration setting of Azure Extension for SQL Server that defines how you prefer to pay for the usage of SQL Server software installed on the physical or virtual machine.
 It also allows you to track software usage in the Cost Management + Billing portal and ensure you are compliant with SQL Server license requirements.
 License type is a required parameter when you install Azure Extension for SQL Server and each supported onboarding method includes the license type options.

+## License types

+You can set the license type to apply to your server.
+See [Select license type](#select-license-type).

 The following license types are supported: